ots-m2m/sew-lwm2m-reference-design/README.md

 sudo ping -f 192.168.1.194
 ```

-The ping paramter -f flag stands for flood mode.
-It will cause the green led of the affected raspbeerypi to blink fast.
+The ping parameter -f flag stands for flood mode.
+It will cause the green led of the affected raspberry-pi to blink fast.

 We use a slip modem to allow the reference board to access the LWM2M server.
 For details on the initial slattach and ifconfig setup and example logs.

 The required steps are: